JordiSalaJuarez/SO2-OS/README.txt

 *** This tar file contains the following files:

-* libjp2.a: Test suite for the 2nd submission code.
+* libjpread.a: Test suite for testing the read system call.
 It contains the user calls 'runjp' and 'runjp_rank' to execute the tests plus all the necessary code to execute them.
+* libjpsbrk.a: Test suite for testing the sbrk system call.
+It contains the user calls 'runjp' and 'runjp_rank' to execute the tests plus all the necessary code to execute them.
-* README_E2.txt: this file specifies the pre-requisites for each test in libjp2.a.
+* README_E4.txt: this file specifies the pre-requisites for each test.

-*** REQUIREMENTS needed by the test suite:

-- a list of processes ready to be executed called 'readyqueue'
-- a couple of functions to read/modify the quantum of a process (get_quantum, set_quantum)
-- round-robin scheduling policy (update_current_state_rr, sched_next_rr)
-- 'get_stats' system call must work correctly

 *** INSTALLATION:
 * You have to:
-	1) Create a soft link named libjp.a pointing to the library with the tests that you want to run (libjp2.a).
+	1) Create a soft link named libjp.a pointing to the library with the tests that you want to run (for example: libjpread.a).
-		$ ln -s libjp2.a libjp.a
+		$ ln -s libjpread.a libjp.a

 	2) Modify the Makefile so the user target is linked with the libjp.a file.
 		...